5 people killed in a 'horrendous' condo shooting in Canada, police say - Local News 8

 At around 7:20 p.m., officers responded to an active shooting call at the building in Vaughan, a city just north of Toronto, York Regional Police Chief Jim MacSween said in a news conference.

 Police found a “horrendous scene where numerous victims were deceased,” MacSween said.
-A surviving victim who was shot was taken to a hospital where they are expected to survive, he said.
+A surviving victim who was shot was taken to a hospital in serious condition, police said in a release.

-An emergency response unit is working to clear the building so that displaced residents can return to their homes.
+The male gunman was shot by an officer during a confrontation and died, the chief said.
+Police have not released the shooter’s name.

-“What we’re trying to do is make sure the residents that live … in this building are able to get back as soon as possible.
-That will take some time,” MacSween said, noting how large the building is.
+Police will not publicly name the victims until their families are notified of their deaths, MacSween said.

 Constable Laura Nicolle told CNN the incident was the “most terrible call I’ve seen in my entire career.”